-Two Door Cinema Club rocked the main stage on Friday while the most mindblowing sunset was taking place and people really enjoyed their act.
+Two Door Cinema Club rocked the main stage on Friday while the most mindblowing sunset was taking place and people enjoyed their act.
 Toundra did not have as many people as they should due to the hype that the headliner going up next in the large stage built up.
 Jamiroquai fulfilled everyone’s expectations, infecting the audience with its danceable and familiar rhythms from the very beginning.
 We missed most of La M.O.D.A.‘s show due to unforeseen circumstances but heard great stuff from people attending it.
-Finally, Don Diablo gave the public what they crave at the wee hours, electronic music and a bit of FXs. À la Tomorrowland.
+Finally, Don Diablo gave the public what they crave at the wee hours, electronic music, and a bit of FXs. À la Tomorrowland.

 On Saturday, we barely moved from the main stage, except for a few minutes to see León Benavente and C.Tangana.
-Otherwise, our night was well spent at the Estrella Galicia arena that hosted the likes of Mando Diao – for everyone in the audience to sing along their songs, Lenny Kravitz and his sensuous music and moves and the kids’ fave: Martin Garrix.
+Otherwise, our night was well spent at the Estrella Galicia arena that hosted the likes of Mando Diao – for everyone in the audience to sing along their songs, Lenny Kravitz, and his sensuous music and moves and the kids’ fave: Martin Garrix.
 We all danced.
 It was dazzling.

 What can be improved at O Son do Camiño Festival

 Pardon my frankness.
 And please take what comes next with a grain of salt!
-Before getting started, I’ll say I’m highly impressed with how everything turned out being the first edition.
+Before getting started, I’ll say I’m highly impressed with how everything turned out to be the first edition.
 In any case, it looks like it could happen again next year (can’t wait!) so here are a few suggestions: